gordon-brown/toh-pwa-offline-udates/README.md

 ## Offline Updates

 The offline transactions are more interesting.
-I couldn't find a lot of documentation on this which is why I beleive this might be useful to others.
+I couldn't find a lot of documentation on this which is why I believe this might be useful to others.
 The basic approach is to use IndexDb.
 When we are connected we update the database.
 When we are not connected we update a transaction file instead.
 When the application goes back on-line these transactions are applied to the database.
 I have done this in a simple manner updating one transaction at a time.
-A better approach may be to send a JSON array to the server and update that usinig a cursor with a transaction wrapped around it so that it is atomic.
+A better approach may be to send a JSON array to the server and update that using a cursor with a transaction wrapped around it so that it is atomic.
 There are now three services that handle updates

-HeroService - This does the Sychronization when we go online.
+HeroService - This does the Synchronization when we go online.
 It also delegates to the other two services depending on online/offline status.
 IndexDbService - Updates the indexDb tables DataService - Updates the database which could be in memory